 In that case, Nick may actually be in luck.
 Thanks to Connie, he could escape the toxic masculinity we see in most of Big Mouth’s adult men, and instead turn out like his progressive (if a little weird) father.

-Jake Kleinman contributed reporting to this article.
+Jake Kleinman contributed reporting and writing to this article.